 "Life's too short to make a mistakeA Sister Trope to Celibate Hero, where a character declares that they've no intention of having sex just for the sake of sex.
 Either they're waiting for "The One", or they think they've found them, but the timing isn't right (and if it's Their First Time, they want it to be special).
 A common thing in many religions, which declare that sex is sacred and must be saved for the wedding night.
 In fact, pre-marital sex used to be a taboo topic, but nowadays it seems to be an unquestionable standard.
-If the character who wants to wait is male, it's usually to show him as a romantic or old-fashioned (often both), probably due to the belief that usually A Man Is Not a Virgin.
+If the character who wants to wait is male, it's usually to show him as a romantic or old-fashioned (often both).
 If female, there's about the same chance it'll be because All Women Are Prudes.
 A frequent variant is an engaged couple deciding not to have sex again until after the wedding to make their wedding night more "special".
 Compare Good People Have Good Sex, But I Would Really Enjoy It.
 Contrast Nature Abhors a Virgin, Everybody Has Lots of Sex.
 Occasionally paired with Insatiable Newlyweds to show that the couple weren't waiting out of prudishness.

 Let's think of each other and hesitate

 If we part our hearts won't forget it